1.7.1 Module anvl_condition

 -spec get_result(_Key) -> _Value.

-This function MUST ONLY be called by the plugin that SETS the result.
-Plugins must wrap return values in a proper API function complete with return type.
-Raw global variables should be never exposed to the outside, because it would lead to unmaintainable code.
+Note on the code style: this function must be called only by the same plugin that sets the result.
+Plugins must wrap get_result function in a proper API complete with return type.
+Raw global variables should be never exposed to the outside, because it leads to unmaintainable code.

 satisfies(Cond)